ARM-software/ACI-GetStarted/MVE/README.md

 ### About the Platform and Example Content

 To simulate the ACI instruction set, **ACI-GetStarted** contains a makefile project that generates the corresponding [CDE(Custom Datapath Extension) plugin](https://developer.arm.com/documentation/100964/1127/Plug-ins-for-Fast-Models/CDE?lang=en)  using GCC.
 We also use an MDK project to show the firmware design flow.

+> [!IMPORTANT]
+>
+> The MDK project utilizes the FVP with the CDE plugin for debugging.
+>
+> Starting from version 5.42, MDK provides **specially optimized FVPs and a CDE Loader** to enhance the user experience for ACI simulation. **Please ensure you have MDK v5.42 or later** when using ACI-GetStarted.

 In addition to software simulation, this MDK project is based on [AN552 (which is the Arm® Corstone™ SSE-300 with Cortex®-M55 and Ethos™-U55: an example subsystem for MPS3)](https://developer.arm.com/documentation/dai0552/c/?lang=en), an FPGA image that runs on the MPS3 platform.
 [The Arm MPS3 FPGA prototyping board](https://developer.arm.com/Tools%20and%20Software/MPS3%20FPGA%20Prototyping%20Board) is a platform that allows designers to easily develop systems.
 For more information, please see [here](https://developer.arm.com/documentation/dai0552/c?lang=en).

 The AN552 implements a Helium-ACI instruction set for RGB565 image processing; however, the corresponding Fast Model does **not** provide the simulation of these Helium-ACI instructions.
 This allows the content of the project to demonstrate: